josephkirk/RustFiber/BENCHMARK.md

 | `minimal_4` | **30.77 ms** | ⚠️ Higher than expected |
 | `default_16` | **30.88 ms** | Worker thread creation overhead |
 | `large_64` | **31.71 ms** | Fiber pool size has minimal impact |

 ---

+## Detailed Analysis

+### 1. The "500μs Floor" (Constant Overhead)
+A striking pattern is that small workloads consistently take **~501 µs**.
+Whether scheduling 100 or 10,000 jobs, the base time remains fixed.
+- **Diagnosis:** Likely caused by `Condvar::wait_timeout` logic with a 1ms resolution or similar coarse sleep in the idle loop.
+- **Impact:** Caps low-latency throughput significantly (199 Kelem/s at small batches vs 1.98 Melem/s at larger).

+### 2. Scaling Bottleneck
+The system is **scaling-limited**.
+Moving from 1 thread (71.6ms) to 32 threads (71.8ms) yields zero speedup for spawning tasks.
+- **Diagnosis:** Classic Global Lock Contention.
+Despite localized logic, a shared resource (likely the Global Injector or a singular mutex) is serializing dispatch.
+- **Correction:** Must transition to true per-thread deques and potentially pin threads to avoid SMT thrashing.

+### 3. Execution vs. Management
+- **Management (Slow):** Allocation, Spawning, and Initial Dispatch are bottlenecked.
+- **Execution (Fast):** Computational jobs (NAS EP/MG) run extremely efficiently (up to 5.1 Gelem/s).
+- **Takeaway:** The engine is powerful, but the "transmission" (scheduler) needs tuning.

+---